tigorlazuardi/maleo/docs/index.md

 # Introduction

+!!! note "Work in Progress"

+    The documentation for this project is still in progress.
+    Many submodules still have missing explanation and examples, They will be updated as soon as possible.

+!!! info "Proof Read Needed"

+    Writing proper English is not easy.
+Sentences need to be restructured and grammars need to be fixed for the documentation to be a good read.
+If you're interested in helping a poor fellow out, please contact me by opening an issue.

 Maleo is an _opiniated_ Golang library / framework to handle Errors, Logging, and Notification.
 All of those are handled in one swoop to enhance developer experience.